Ormeau railway station

-Ormeau railway station is a railway station located on the Gold Coast line in Queensland, Australia.
-It serves the Gold Coast suburb of Pimpama.
+Ormeau railway station is located on the Gold Coast line in Queensland, Australia.
+Despite the name, it serves the Gold Coast suburb of Pimpama.

 History

 Ormeau station opened on 25 February 1996 when the Gold Coast line opened from Beenleigh to Helensvale.
-It is the only station on the Gold Coast line with side platforms.
+It was the only station on the Gold Coast line with side platforms until when Pimpama opened.

 Services

 Ormeau is served by Gold Coast line services from Varsity Lakes to Bowen Hills, Doomben and Brisbane Domestic Airport.

 Services by platform

 Transport links

-Surfside Buslines operate four routes from Ormeau station:
+Kinetic Gold Coast operate four bus routes from Ormeau station: